-Abigail wasn’t very comfortable at all.
+Abigail wasn’t comfortable.
 Her hidey hole behind the jigsaw had felt warm and safe when she’d lived in the shop.
 But with a tiger and a polar in with her too, it was very hot and crowded.
 A large paw hit her in the back.

-‘Grigs keep still,’ she said grumpily, trying to move away and bumping her head on the pipe running along the wall.
+‘Grigs keep still,’ she said grumpily, trying to edge away and bumping her head on the pipe running along the wall.
 ‘Ow!’

 ‘I am still,’ the tiger mumbled.

 Grigs opened one eye.
 ‘Tigers always bounce when they’re going to sleep.’

 ‘Tigers don’t bounce at all!’ hissed Patrick, ‘I can’t believe how many times I’ve told you that, and your tails hanging out over the edge again, you’re going to fall off.’

 Pulling in his tail the tiger bounced again and the jigsaw wobbled.
 Grabbing at it, Abigail held on hard.
 ‘I don’t think we all fit in here, it’s not very comfy and you’re being very loud.’

 Patrick shook his head.
 ‘Well if you hadn’t lost the key we wouldn’t be up here.’

 ‘Didn’t lose it,’ mumbled Abigail, ‘I put it somewhere safe.
 And I didn’t close the door!’

 The night seemed to last forever.
 Only Grigs seemed to sleep, breathing deeply with a loud snore that went on and on and sounded like “grrrr grr grr grr grr….’
 Abigail fidgeted from side to side and every now and then pulled one of his ears hard, but it didn’t seem to make any difference.
 Finally, the shop window began to glimmer with a faint light.